How the Dealer Hits Soft 17 Rule Increases the House Edge

 %

-In Las Vegas, Strip casinos predominantly use H17.
+The rule is always printed on the felt.
+It reads either “Dealer must hit soft 17” or “Dealer stands on all 17s.”
+Read it before committing chips.
+On the Las Vegas Strip, H17 is the predominant rule.
 Downtown Las Vegas and select off-Strip properties still offer S17 games, particularly at single and double-deck tables.
-If you travel specifically to play blackjack, the rule is worth factoring into your table selection alongside payout structure and surrender availability.
+If you travel specifically to play, S17 availability is worth factoring into your table selection alongside payout structure and surrender.

 Frequently Asked Questions

 For most players, yes.
 The difference between a six-deck and eight-deck shoe is roughly 0.02 percent, holding other rules constant.
-The H17 rule alone adds 0.22 percent, which is eleven times larger.
+The H17 rule alone adds 0.22 percent, eleven times larger.
 Choosing an S17 table over an H17 table is a more impactful decision than chasing a game with fewer decks.

 Know Your Table Rules Before You Bet